Click here for updated information on the progress of our TIRS trials.

 A “fried egg” design, in which all blocks of the 5x5 cluster receive the intervention, but all sampling to evaluate the epidemiological and entomological endpoints will occur in the “yolk,” the center 3x3 city blocks of each cluster.

-In 2019, we collaborated with the Pan American Health Organization (PAHO) and a team of talented scientists to publish the new Manual for Indoor Residual Spraying in Urban Areas for Aedes aegypti Control.
-Click on the image for more information about our work with mosquito control and surveillance.
+In collaboration with the Pan American Health Organization (PAHO), we published a Manual for Indoor Residual Spraying in Urban Areas for Aedes aegypti Control.
+Click on the image to access it.